New Pool Construction

 We understand this is a large and long- term investment.
 That’s why we want to prepare you for the building process.
 See below to learn about each phase of the pool construction process.

 Once the dig has been completed the excavator will stake forms around your swimming pool.
 They are there to guide us in the rest of our construction, so please do not tamper with these forms.
 Most of the dirt from the excavation process will be removed the day of the excavation.
 Don’t be concerned if some dirt remains, as we will use this for other phases of the construction.
 If for some reason you would like a portion for landscaping purposes or some other uses, you must let us know where and how much you desire.
 Be cautioned that if you ask us to leave the dirt and then you decide you do not want to keep it, there will be an extra charge to bring the truck back to remove it.
 Congratulations!
 You are well on your way to a new & beautiful pool…

 Rough plumbing, or “stub out” is completed during this phase.
 This entails the installation of main drains, skimmers, light niches, return line “stubs” and pre-plumbing of raised spas.
 The plumbing for each pool is designed specifically to give it the best circulation and filtration for efficiency and ease of maintenance.
 Once installed we will pressure test the plumbing lines.
 During this phase all filtration equipment will be plumbed in along with any optional equipment.

-Once the equipment has been started up and the pool is fully operational, they will walk you through the maintenance and operations of your pool.
-This includes everything that you will need to know about routine maintenance on the pool and some troubleshooting tips.
-If you do have any questions, our trained personnel are only a phone call away.
+Once the equipment has been started up and the pool is fully operational, we will walk you through the maintenance and operations of your pool.
+This includes everything you will need to know about routine maintenance on the pool and some troubleshooting tips.
+This then begins our 90-day weekly pool service.